Goharbin, Beyond six generations

 The art of jewelry craftsmanship has deep roots in Iranian history.
 From rhytons and golden cups to ornaments and many other valuable objects which have been mentioned throughout Iran’s pre-Islamic history.
 Other examples include crowns of Achaemenid kings, the Taghdis throne from the Sassanid era, and Khosrow II’s golden flatware.
 They all reflect one thing: Iran has seen many skilled artisans throughout its rich history.
 In the Sassanid era, the art of jewelry flourished; like many other fields of art.
 The complexity and quality of Sassanid coins, jewelry, and ornaments speak for themselves.
 In the Safavid era, Iranian artisans mastered creating gold strings, as they could produce 41 inches of gold strings using a gold bar weighing almost 5 grams (with iron tools).
 This string, which was as thin as the head of a pin, was spun around a spindle and was very strong.

-He was more than a businessman, he was tactful
+He was more than a businessman,

 200 years ago, during the reign of Naser al-Din Shah Qajar, a name appeared in the jewelry industry that has remained ever since.
 Haj Mohammad Mahdi Javaheri was a famous merchant in his time and played a crucial role in the development of the jewelry industry.
 He brought many exquisite gemstones and jewels from India, Oman, Bahrain, Tanzania, and many other countries to Tehran.
 Haj Mohammad Mahdi was not only a merchant but a designer as well.
 He was cognizant of jewelry techniques and tricks as well.
 With infinite enthusiasm and brilliant ideas in his mind, he decided to open a shop at Qavam-od-Dawla bazaar in Tehran which still remains.
 He sent his sons to learn from the masters of this trade so they can become the best in business.
 Haj Mohammad Mahdi passed away at the end of the Qajar era.
 His children, who were expert jewelers, expanded their father’s shop.